Nevada approves opening up marijuana distribution rights

 “I think the evidence is fairly clear today that this market needs to be opened up,” she said.

 The alcohol industry was given the exclusive right for 18 months to distribute recreational marijuana under the ballot measure that legalized sales.
-But that exclusivity was based on whether there are enough distributors to fill the need to the state’s 50 licensed retail stores.
+But that exclusivity was based on having enough distributors to fill the need to the state’s 50 licensed retail stores.

-The Independent Alcohol Distributors twice went to court in Carson City to challenge tax department decisions to open the distribution process because of a perceived lack of enough interest from liquor wholesalers.
+The Independent Alcohol Distributors twice went to court in Carson City to challenge Tax Department decisions to open the distribution process because of a perceived lack of interest from liquor wholesalers.

 Contine said nine applications from alcohol distributors have been received by the agency, with four now licensed and two pending.
 There were 17 completed responses from 61 licensed wholesale dealers.